jacobbroughton/eCommerce-WebApp/README.md

 * Add search functionality
 * Adjust profile page style / functionality
     * Add a sold section
+* Add 'contact' button on each that allows users to email seller

 # Incomplete
-- Add 'contact' button on each that allows users to email seller
+- Make the grid more modular
 - Make separate pages for showing only/all saved or active listings
 - Adjust components
+    - Work from parent component to child
 - Reflect search bar value instead of category
     - Also make the URL different
 - Clean up CSS files, employ DRY method